ethereum-optimism/specs/specs/fault-proof/stage-one/optimism-portal.md

 Proves a withdrawal transaction.

-- Withdrawal game must not be an **invalid game**.
+- Withdrawal game must not be a **maybe valid game**.
 - Withdrawal transaction's target must not be the OptimismPortal address.
 - Withdrawal game's root claim must be equal to the hashed outputRootProof input.
 - Must verify that the hash of this withdrawal is stored in the L2toL1MessagePasser contract on L2.
-- A withdrawal can only be proven once unless the dispute game it proved against resolves against the favor of the root claim.
+- A withdrawal cannot be reproved by the same proof submitter unless both of the following are true:
-- Must add proof submitter to the list of proof submitters for this withdrawal hash.
+  - the dispute game previously used to prove the withdrawal is now an invalid game.
+  - the withdrawal was never finalized.

 ## `finalizeWithdrawalTransaction`